uusama/UsamaTaha/Emotion Detection/README.md

 notice this need you to have openCv installed in order to run it.
 # P.S
 =====
-the code is a little rugh but i couldn't find the time to optmize it
+the code is a little rugh but i couldn't find the time to clean it

 ### License ###